dualsky/keybrd/doc/keybrd_library_user_guide.md

 keybrd Library User's Guide
 ===========================
-keybrd library is an open source library for creating custom-keyboard firmware.
-This guide shows you how to set up an environment for creating keybrd firmware.
+This guide shows you how to set up Arduiono IDE and keybrd library.
 We also cover how to compile and load keybrd firmware onto the keyboard's processor.

 ## Who This Guide is for
 This guide is for users that want to develop custom keyboard firmware using the keybrd library.
-It is assumed the reader is familiar with Object Oriented programming.
+It is assumed the reader is familiar with C/C++ language including pointers, static class variables, and composition.

-## Caveates
-The current version of keybrd firmware is limited to 8x8 matrices, which is well suited for most split keyboards that have a processor in each half.
-However, most one-piece keyboards need a larger matrix.
-16x8 matrix capability is planned for a later version of the keybrd library.

 ## Getting Started with Teensy2.0, Arduino IDE, and keybrd
-You will need a Teensy2.0 and an Arduino IDE to use the keybrd library and run the keyboard.
+A **keybrd sketch** is an C++ file that uses the keybrd library to define keyboard firmware.
+The Arduiono IDE is free, easy to setup, and simple to use.
+The Arduino IDE compiles the keybrd sketch to make an executable keyboard firmware.
+The firmware is then loaded onto the keyboard's Teensy2.0 microcontroller.
+The result is a keyboard that is compatible with standard USB keyboard drivers.

-Teensy2.0 is a USB-based microcontroller (uC) development system.
+Teensy2.0 is a USB-based microcontroller development system.
+It runs the keyboard.
 A good way to get familiar with Teesny2.0 is [Teensy Getting Started](http://www.pjrc.com/teensy/first_use.html).

 Teensyduino is a software add-on for the Arduino IDE that allows it to compile to Teensy2.0